gbif/ssg-example/content/01_examples/en.md

 ---

 # An example page
+If the frontmatter includes `type: menu only` then this will only be shown as a category in the menu. if you delete `type: menu only` then the page content will be shown.

-is it shown. it depends on the yml attribute `type: menu only`
+It depends on the yml attribute `type: menu only`